The Apple Notes alternative

 | Note-to-task connection | None | Permanent automatic backlink | Tareea tasks carry a permanent link back to the note they were born in.
 Apple Notes has nothing equivalent. |

-| AI in your notes | Apple Intelligence Writing Tools | Never — by architecture | Apple Intelligence can rewrite and summarise your notes.
-Tareea has no AI path at all — not a setting, a structural fact. |
+| AI in your notes | Apple Intelligence Writing Tools | Never — by architecture | Apple Intelligence can rewrite and summarize your notes.
+Tareea owns no AI path — any AI is BYOAI: your provider, your key, your browser-direct call. |

 | End-to-end encryption | Opt-in — needs Advanced Data Protection | Always on, every tier | Apple's full end-to-end encryption is an opt-in setting.
 In Tareea it is the default, on every tier. |